 Car-free adventures aroundNewquayCornwall

 Twelve sandy beaches, world-class walking, several scenic bus rides and a tropical zoo all make Newquay a great car-free destination.
 You can reach Newquay by train from Par (see 3 below) or by bus along the coast from Padstow (see 4 below).
 Summer is really busy in this popular town, but head off the beaten track and you’ll still find quieter coves and cliff paths to explore… Come back in peaceful springtime to see dolphins in the harbour or lambs on the farm and in mellow autumn to explore the Luxulyan Valley's beech woods in all their golden glory.
+At any time of year, Newquay makes a great base for a staycation.
+Scroll to the end for tips on buses, bikes and places to stay.

 1. Holywell beach (and Poldark Country)